-While many call centers expect spikes during particular times of the year (for example, the holidays), there are some increases in volume that cannot be foreseen.
+While many call centers expect call volume spikes during particular times of the year (for example, the holidays), there are some increases in volume that cannot be foreseen.
 Perhaps you’re a retail company and a piece of your clothing was recently featured on a celebrity and now everyone wants their hands on it.
 Or, you might be a bank dealing with a major data breach.
 Alternatively, a car company who recently announced a recall might receive a high volume of calls from owners of the model in question.

 The good news is that there are many ways a call center manager can prepare for the unexpected.
 Let’s take a look at a few strategies that can be implemented when an unexpected surge in volume occurs.
 With these tips, and a few deep breaths, you and your team will be back on top of things in no time.